juhasev/sample-ninja-help/panel-health.md

 > Sample Ninja will automatically remove unsubscribed and blacklisted panelists from your panelist within 12 months.
 When somebody unsubscribes or gets blacklisted, we will delete their variable data within 4 hours but save their activity for 12 months to retain correct reporting for projects and other features.

+### Reward Points on Hold

+This displays a timeline of reward points issued for Projects vs. what portion is currently held.
+The points are only held if there are projects that still need to be reconciled.
+If you see long hold times for the reward points, consider reconciling projects more quickly.
+Click on the sum button to see the totals for the month.

 ### Panel Utilization
 The panel utilization displays a chart of panelist activity and statistics on how you use your panelists.